dlops-io/data-labeling/README.md

 ### Run `docker-shell.sh` or `docker-shell.bat`
 Based on your OS, run the startup script to make building & running the container easy

-- Make sure you are in the `data-labeling` folder and open a terminal at this location
+- Make sure you are inside the `data-labeling` folder and open a terminal at this location
 - Run `sh docker-shell.sh` or `docker-shell.bat` for windows

 This will run two container.
 The label studio container and a CLI container that can call API's to label studio